 The symptoms of root rot are yellow or brown drooping foliage poor growth and the roots look dark brown.

 If your rose is not growing after Winter due to root rot it is better to burn or discard the rose and dispose of the potting soil as this can host the fungal pathogen that is responsible for root rot.

-Wash the pot or container thoroughly before planting any more plants to prevent spreading the fungal disease.
+Wash the pot or container thoroughly before planting any more plants to prevent the spread of the fungal disease.

-Potted roses require watering around once every week with enough water so that a trickle emerges form the base of the pot.
+Potted roses require watering around once every week with enough water so that a trickle emerges from the base of the pot.

 This should ensure that your potted rose is hydrated and encourage the roots to establish.

 If you are only watering your rose lightly then only the top few inches of the potting soil are moist and the roots cannot draw upon the water leading to wilting leaves and stunted growth.